MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-run-method.md

 ## Remarks

-After you define the *Report* variable, you can run this method or the [RUNMODAL Method \(Report\)](reportinstance-runmodal-method.md) on the variable.
-With the RUN method, the variable is automatically cleared after the method is executed.
-With the RUNMODAL method, the variable is not automatically cleared.
+After you define the *Report* variable, you can run this method or the [RunModal Method \(Report\)](reportinstance-runmodal-method.md) on the variable.
+With the Run method, the variable is automatically cleared after the method is executed.
+With the RunModal method, the variable is not automatically cleared.

-Use RUN method or the RUNMODAL method if you know at design time the exact report that you want to run.
-Otherwise, use the [REPORT.RUN Method](report-run-method.md) or [REPORT.RUNMODAL Method](report-runmodal-method.md).
+Use Run method or the RunModal method if you know at design time the exact report that you want to run.
+Otherwise, use the [Report.Run Method](report-run-method.md) or [Report.RunModal Method](report-runmodal-method.md).

 If the report you specify does not exist, then a compile error occurs.